bmvandoren/Nighthawk/instructions/feedback/model_feedback_audacity.md

 Note: if you loaded detections before creating the Feedback label track, make sure to drag the Feedback track so it is the uppermost label track.

+### Exploring Nighthawk detections

+You can make use of some helpful keyboard shortcuts to jump between labels in the Nighthawk detection track.
+On Windows, use Alt+Left and Alt+Right.
+On Mac, use Option+Left and Option+Right.

 ## Step 4: Specify feedback in the `Feedback` label track.

 There are four types of feedback you can provide: (1) specifying false positives; (2) correcting any incorrect identifications; (3) confirming Nighthawk's identifications; and (4) adding missing detections.
 Any of these are helpful - you can provide one, two, or all types of feedback.
 For example, you can provide feedback on only false positives (and not confirm, correct, or add anything).